t8js/react-router/README.md

 ## URL parameters

-There are two partially overlapping hooks to deal with URL parameters, such as path parameters and query parameters.
+There are two partially overlapping hooks to deal with URL parameters, such as path parameters and query parameters: `useRouteMatch(location)` and `useRouteState(location)`.

 🔹 Both hooks accept typed URL patterns covered in the [Type-safe routing](#type-safe-routing) section to deal with typed URL parameters.

-🔹 `useRouteMatch(location)` can be used to read URL parameters from a fixed route, a `RegExp` pattern, or an array thereof.
+🔹 `useRouteMatch(location)` can be used to *read* URL parameters from a fixed route, typed route pattern, `RegExp` pattern, or an array thereof.

 ```js
 import {useRouteMatch} from '@t8/react-router';